gsmainclusivetechlab/mmapi-android-sdk/README.md

   The bulk disbursment use case consist of  follwing  request

-    1.Perform a Bulk Disbursement
+ 1.Perform a Bulk Disbursement<br />
-    2.Retrieve Batch Transactions that have Completed
+ 2.Retrieve Batch Transactions that have Completed<br />
-    3.Retrieve Batch Transactions that have been Rejected
+ 3.Retrieve Batch Transactions that have been Rejected<br />

   ## 1.Perform a  bulk Disbursment